 Big Bend Chisos Mountains and onward to Juniper Canyon campground

 I put my albatross back on and continued with my hike.
 Fortunately, the first day was only a little more than six miles, not including the 3 mile detour to Emory Peak, and I had already hiked 5 miles.
 I was starting to tire and each incline was a lot of work.
 Soon though, the sign for Juniper Canyon campground pointed the way to my first night’s stay.

 In Big Bend the Chisos Mountains are quite a different animal than the desert below.
 It is cool and temperate on top with meadows and trees, which provide much needed shade.
-There are no campfires allowed, especially due to the extreme drought.
-I pulled out the old granddad and had a few sips of whiskey while watching the beautiful Texas stars come into view.
+No campfires allowed in Big Bend, especially due to the extreme drought.
+I pulled out the old Granddad and had a few sips of whiskey, and I watched the beautiful Texas stars come into view.
 A whippoorwill chirped in the distance was the only sound as I leaned against a log and soaked in the solitude.

-I knew tomorrow was going to be a son of a bitch as I had to hike down the Juniper Canyon Trail and then hike over 12 miles across the open Chihuahuan Desert, but tonight I was happy to be high and cool in the Chisos Mountains.
+I knew tomorrow was going to be a son of a bitch.
+I had to hike down the Juniper Canyon Trail.
+After this, it is 12 miles across the open Chihuahuan Desert, but tonight I was happy to be high and cool in the Chisos Mountains.

 The journey continues here: Big Bend Juniper Canyon hike

 The goal of this site is to inspire people to outdoor adventure travel and then provide tips.
 If you liked this post then sign up for the email newsletter.
 Notifications go out once or twice a month with what is new with Traveling Ted’s adventures.
 Your email will not be share and you will receive no spam.
 Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above).